 1Cancer Center A; 2Cancer Center B; 3Cancer Center C

-You must use the AACI CRI abstract template as a guideline to draft your submission.
+You must use the AACI CRI abstract template to draft your submission.
 The abstract word limit is 500 words, not including the abstract title, author and institution names, and abstract template section titles.
 The online submission tool will open in February using the same section headers.
 AACI is providing access to its institutional style guide to help authors standardize the format of all abstracts to simplify their review and publication in CRI's book of abstracts and posters.

 Authors will submit abstracts to a specific category.
 Please select the category that is the best fit for your abstract:

-Training, Quality Assurance, Remote Monitoring and Auditing
+Quality Assurance, Remote Monitoring, and Auditing

 Trial Recruitment & Community Outreach and Engagement